 - Budgeting and forecasting: CAC can be used to predict future marketing budget requirements.
 By understanding the average cost to acquire a new customer, teams can forecast how much investment might be needed to reach growth targets.

 - Profitability analysis: Comparing CAC to the LTV gives insights into profitability.
 If LTV is significantly higher than CAC, it shows that the investment in customer acquisition will likely be profitable in the long term.

 - Marketing strategy evaluation: CAC is a good measure of the effectiveness of marketing strategies.
 If CAC is rising, it might mean that your campaigns are becoming less effective or that the market is becoming more competitive.

 - Channel performance: CAC can be calculated separately for different marketing channels to understand which ones are most cost-effective.
 For example, comparing the CAC for SEO campaigns versus email marketing can guide decisions about where to invest marketing resources.

 - Investor relations: For companies seeking funding, CAC is a key metric that potential investors will look at.
-It’s used to assess the scalability of the business model and the efficiency of marketing and sales efforts.
+It’s used to assess the scalability of the business model during term sheet negotiations.

 What is a good customer acquisition cost?

 A good CAC for a business depends on the industry and the company’s growth and profitability goals.
 There is no definitive CLV:CAC ratio, but marketing experts recommend a ratio of at least 3:1.
 This ratio suggests that a good benchmark is to invest around 33% of the average customer’s lifetime value in acquiring new customers.

 The factors that can influence your CAC include:

 - The amount of marketing and sales expenditure, covering costs such as advertising, promotional activities, salaries for marketing and sales teams and any technology or tools used.